ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/get.markdown

      {CODE TimeSeriesRangeResult-class@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-    * When a time series or an entries range that do not exist are requested, the return value for the erronous range is a `TimeSeriesRangeResult` object with an empty `Entries` property.
+    * When a time series or an entries range that do not exist are requested, the return value for the erroneous range is a `TimeSeriesRangeResult` object with an empty `Entries` property.

 * **Exceptions**